 - Full day tour of design ateliers and contemporary architecture projects with Joni Waka of the ART Foundation

-We spend today with Joni Waka who will again accompany us on a special tour to ateliers and contemporary architecture projects that he has selected for our program.
-The full details of the day’s visits will be available later in 2019.
+We spend today with Joni Waka who will again accompany us on a specially curated tour to ateliers and contemporary architecture projects that he has selected for our program.
 (Overnight Tokyo) B

 Day 12: Wednesday 29 January, Tokyo

 - Architecture tour of Jiyu Gakuen Girls’ School, Myonichikan (Frank Lloyd Wright)